tarwn/lessthandot-hugo/blogs/content/posts/2011-12-15-continuous-delivery-project-setting-up.md

   <a href="http://www.tiernok.com/LTDBlog/ContinuousDelivery/dashboard_lg.png" title="Larger picture" target="_blank"><img src="http://www.tiernok.com/LTDBlog/ContinuousDelivery/dashboard.png" title="Jenkins Dashboard" /></a><br /> Jenkins Dashboard (unfortunately a later shot as I misplaced some of my earlier screenshots)
 </div>

-The side menu offers a link to the server settings (Manage Jenkins), and from there I get a list of sub-menus in the main area that includes “Plugins”.
-To start with I'll install the plugins for Mercurial, Twitter, and MS Build from the “Available” tab on the plugins screen.
+The side menu offers a link to the server settings (Manage Jenkins), and from there I get a list of sub-menus in the main area that includes "Plugins".
+To start with I'll install the plugins for Mercurial, Twitter, and MS Build from the "Available" tab on the plugins screen.
 After installing, system-wide options for the plugins are added in the system configuration screen (Manage Jenkins – Configure System).

 ### Mercurial